 - Should the user be automatically logged into the system after signup and will it be optional?

 - Does the signup feature include inviting contacts to the app?

 All these factors can significantly affect the development time.
-That’s why quotes usually cover not only the functionality you requested but also risks and time needed to change the scope.
+That’s why quotes usually cover not only the functionality you requested but also the risks and time needed to change the scope.

 When a team lacks clear requirements or time for deep research, the time estimate is very rough.
 To better understand the quote, ask your potential vendor to break down the time estimate into features to showcase the details.
-It will not only help you to define the accuracy level but also give you more information for smarter decision-making.
+It will not only help you to define the accuracy level of features but also give you more information for smarter decision-making.
 It also affects the subsequent workflow.
 If features were not originally intended to be added, adding them quickly can lead to bugs, making the end goal harder to achieve, worsening the application's structure, causing more communication between developers, and discussing problems.